romanvm/romans_blog/docs/skins.rst

 =====

-Blog and Pages applications do not have any visual elements of their own, except for a 404 page that is standalone.
-The site's visal appearance is completely defined by a skin.
+Blog and Pages applications do not have any visual elements of their own, except for a 404 page that is standalone and takes all CSS/JS elements from a CDN.
+The site's visual appearance is completely defined by a skin.

 Skin is a Django app that contains the necessary templates and (if needed) template tags.
 Almost any html web-site template with 1-level navigation menu can be turned into a skin.